Bose–Einstein condensate: Attractive interactions

 Experiments led by Randall Hulet at Rice University from 1995 through 2000 showed that lithium condensates with attractive interactions could stably exist up to a critical atom number.
 Quench cooling the gas, they observed the condensate to grow, then subsequently collapse as the attraction overwhelmed the zero-point energy of the confining potential, in a burst reminiscent of a supernova, with an explosion preceded by an implosion.

 Further work on attractive condensates was performed in 2000 by the JILA team, of Cornell, Wieman and coworkers.
 Their instrumentation now had better control so they used naturally attracting atoms of rubidium-85 (having negative atom–atom scattering length).
 Through Feshbach resonance involving a sweep of the magnetic field causing spin flip collisions, they lowered the characteristic, discrete energies at which rubidium bonds, making their Rb-85 atoms repulsive and creating a stable condensate.
 The reversible flip from attraction to repulsion stems from quantum interference among wave-like condensate atoms.

 When the JILA team raised the magnetic field strength further, the condensate suddenly reverted to attraction, imploded and shrank beyond detection, then exploded, expelling about two-thirds of its 10,000 atoms.
 About half of the atoms in the condensate seemed to have disappeared from the experiment altogether, not seen in the cold remnant or expanding gas cloud.
 Carl Wieman explained that under current atomic theory this characteristic of Bose–Einstein condensate could not be explained because the energy state of an atom near absolute zero should not be enough to cause an implosion; however, subsequent mean-field theories have been proposed to explain it.
 Most likely they formed molecules of two rubidium atoms; energy gained by this bond imparts velocity sufficient to leave the trap without being detected.

 The process of creation of molecular Bose condensate during the sweep of the magnetic field throughout the Feshbach resonance, as well as the reverse process, are described by the exactly solvable model that can explain many experimental observations.

+Dipolar Bose-Einstein condensates

+Dipole–dipole interactions are the longest-range interactions possible between electrically neutral particles.
+For example the interaction between two permanent electric or magnetic dipoles decays as $1/r^3$ and is anisotropic.
+The Bose-Einstein condensation of Chromium is regarded as the first condensate with a appreciable magnetic dipole-dipole interaction between particles.
+Electic dipole-dipole interactions have also been produced using a condensate of polar molecules.
+The ability to cool highly magnetic lanthanide gases to quantum degeneracy led to a flexible experimental platform for studying dipolar quantum gases.
+Studies with these systems have examined anisotropic effects of interactions, the emergence of roton excitations, quantum droplets and supersolids.